python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/060_What_is_an_SDR.md

 ℹ️ This material coincides with material from SDR slideshow A (slides 7-8, 21-22).

+What is an SDR?
 Well, it's a Software Defined Radio.
 But you're probably looking for a more in-depth answer than that.

 So, let's look at what a radio is.
 Even before that, we'll start with what a wave is.